 Lessons that matter: What should we learn from Asia's school systems?pdf 987 KB Citation »

 Hong Kong, Korea, Singapore, and Shanghai have some of the world's highest ranked education systems - so why are they undergoing drastic reform?
-In this report, Mitchell Professorial Fellow Yong Zhao investigates three decades of education changes in East Asia and draws out the lessons that really matter for Australia and other nations.
+In this report, Mitchell Professorial Fellow Yong Zhao investigates three decades of education changes in East Asian education systems and draws out the lessons that really matter for Australia and other nations.

 No education system in East Asia that participates in international tests ranks below the international average.

 These high rankings have led to the perception that East Asian education systems, particularly Shanghai, Hong Kong, Korea, and Singapore, exemplify practices and policies worthy of emulation worldwide.
 As a result, governments and international organisations have been working on deciphering and disseminating policies and practices believed to have led to these accomplishments.

 And yet these same East Asian education systems are undergoing drastic, significant and persistent reforms.
 Discontent with East Asian systems expressed in the late 1990s drove massive reforms in subsequent decades.
 Insiders point to indicators such as the relative shortage of creative and entrepreneurial talents, high levels of student depression and anxiety, declining physical health, and excessive academic burden as reasons behind this discontent.
 Further evidence of student dissatisfaction is evident in the strong desire among students and parents in East Asian systems to escape their own education systems whenever possible, by migrating to Western nations for education or attending international schools that offer Western-style education.

 Yong Zhao asks, if Asia's education systems are so good, who would forgo the best education in the world, at tremendous financial and personal costs?